auriq/essentia_docs/source/usecases/syntaxexamples/aq_udb-option-examples.rst

 aq_udb is how Essentia interacts with the Udb database.
 It specializes in exporting data from the database, providing quick counts or otherwise pre-processing the data, and then outputting the results to wherever you may need them.

-The command structure of aq_udb consists of a global specification specifying which database to export the data from, various export specifications to determine how the data is modified and where the output is sent, and an optional output specification describing how to order the data in the output.
+The command structure of aq_udb consists of various export specifications to determine how the data is modified and where the output is sent, and an optional output specification describing how to order the data in the output.

 For a full list and description of the available options, see the aq_udb Documentation.

 This tutorial will emphasize the most commonly used options for aq_udb and how to use them to provide a simple modification or analysis of the data in the example data in the udb database.
 These options are:

-* **Global Specification:** -db.
-* **Export Specifications:** -exp, -cnt, -exp_usr, -cnt_usr, -lim_usr, -lim_rec, -var, -pp, -filt, -eval, -bvar, -o, -c, -notitle, and -sort.
+* **Export Specifications:** -exp, -cnt, -lim_key, -lim_rec, -var, -pp, -filt, -eval, -bvar, -o, -c, and -sort.
 * **Order Specification:** -ord.